Writing a Winning CV

 Crafting the Perfect Cover Letter

 A cover letter is your chance to tell your story and demonstrate why you're genuinely interested in a specific company and role.
-While CVs list your qualifications, cover letters provide context and personality.
+While CVs list your qualifications, cover letters provide context, personality, and technical depth.
 Many students skip this opportunity or submit generic letters – don't be one of them.
-A strong, tailored cover letter can significantly boost your application, especially when competing for competitive engineering internships.
+A strong, tailored cover letter can significantly boost your application, especially when competing for competitive engineering placements and internships.

 Structure and Length

-Your cover letter should be 3-4 paragraphs and fit comfortably on one page with proper spacing.
+Your cover letter should be 4-6 paragraphs and fit comfortably on one page with proper spacing.
 Use a professional business letter format with your contact details, the date, and the employer's details at the top.
-Address it to a specific person whenever possible – "Dear Hiring Manager" is acceptable if you can't find a name, but avoid "To Whom It May Concern."
+Address it to a specific person whenever possible – research LinkedIn or the company website to find the hiring manager's name.
+"Dear Hiring Manager" or "Dear Placement Coordinator" is acceptable if you genuinely can't find a name, but avoid "To Whom It May Concern."

 Making It Personal and Impactful

 Research is everything.
-Visit the company website, read recent news articles, check their LinkedIn, and understand their products or services.
-Reference specific projects or initiatives that resonate with you.
+Visit the company website, read their annual reports, check recent press releases, follow their LinkedIn, and understand their products, projects, and strategic priorities.
+For engineering roles, look at their technical publications, patents, or engineering blog posts if available.
+Find something specific that genuinely interests you and weave it into your letter.
 For example, "I was particularly impressed by your work on the new electric vehicle platform and would love to contribute to sustainable automotive innovation."

 Use the STAR method (Situation, Task, Action, Result) when providing examples.
 Instead of saying "I have strong programming skills," write "During my second-year project, I led development of an autonomous robot using Python and ROS, which achieved first place in the university competition by successfully navigating a complex obstacle course."